 - Name tags that clip on are a great idea for the people who regularly attend.
 You should also have available write-on name tags for those who are new or are present occasionally.

 - Using the template provided, such as the prayer cards, reading of the Gospel, Petitions, and closing prayers are critical to maintain the continuity of the flow across all groups.

 - If the facilitator notices one or two people monopolizing the reflection period, he or she must try to control the meeting and redirect it by encouraging others, so that each person has an opportunity to share (if they choose).

 - Encourage people to bring their Bibles or Magnificat to make notes or highlight important information.

 - The Prayer book, My Daily Prayers, should be encouraged to be taken home, to their church, and given out anywhere your attendees choose.
-They can be ordered here on our site.
+They can be ordered here.